bazaarvoice/emodb/docs/_posts/2014-08-07-quickstart.md

             }
           }
         ]
+{:.workflow}

 Recommended Software
 --------------------

-For debugging, it's useful to have a JSON pretty printer.
-On a Mac with [Homebrew] (http://mxcl.github.com/homebrew/)
+For debugging it's useful to have a JSON pretty printer.
+On a Mac with [Homebrew](http://brew.sh/)
 installed:

     brew install jq

-Alternatively, you can use jsonpp
+Alternatively, you can use `jsonpp`

     brew install jsonpp